spetlr-org/spetlr/docs/transformations/README.md

 - `match_cutoff` A cutoff quality in the range [0,1] below which matches will not be accepted.
   See [difflib arguments](https://docs.python.org/3/library/difflib.html#difflib.get_close_matches) for details.

+Under the hood, [difflib](https://docs.python.org/3/library/difflib.html) is used to find a suitable unique mapping from source to target columns.
+All column names are converted to lower case before matching.

 ### Example